-We are hiring four graduate students for Summer 2019 and two undergraduate students.
+We are hiring two undergraduate students for Summer 2020.

 We are hiring undergraduate assistant instructors to help with the courses.
 This is an hourly position for 5 weeks at 40 hours per week, for up to $2400.
-This includes a week of training and time to learn the material and prepare lesson plans May 20-June 7.
+The position will be from May 26 - June 27, 2020.
+This includes a week of training and time to learn the material and prepare lesson plans.

 Assistant instructors will work with instructors to develop lesson plans and lead classroom activities.
 In addition to classroom duties, assistant instructors are expected to spend the three weeks before camp learning the background mathematics and working with instructors to create a course plan.

 Assistant instructors will work together to review lesson plans and learn the material before staff orientation and training begins May 26.